-Federal Direct Subsidized Loan-"Subsidized" means that the federal government pays the interest on your behalf while you attend college at least half-time and six months thereafter.
+Federal Direct Subsidized Loan-"Subsidized" means the federal government pays the interest on your behalf while you attend college at least half-time and six months thereafter.
 Eligibility is based on financial need.
 The Department of Education may retain a percentage (currently 1.057%) of the amount you borrow for an origination fee.
-The 2023-2024 Direct Loan interest rate is 5.50%.
+The 2024-2025 Direct Loan interest rate is 6.53%.

-Federal Direct Unsubsidized Loan-"Unsubsidized" means that the federal government does not pay the interest on your behalf while you attend college at least half-time.
+Federal Direct Unsubsidized Loan-"Unsubsidized" means the federal government does not pay the interest on your behalf while you attend college at least half-time.
 You are responsible for the accrued interest while you are in school.
 Should you choose not to make payments while you are in school, interest accrued will be added to the principal amount borrowed.
-The 2023-2024 Direct Loan interest rate is 5.50%.
+The 2024-2025 Direct Loan interest rate is also 6.53%.

-Additional unsubsidized loan is available for independent students or dependent students whose parents are denied the PLUS loan: Year Level 1/Year Level 2: \$4,000; Year Level 3 and beyond is \$5,000 per year.
+Additional unsubsidized loan funding is available for independent students or dependent students whose parents are denied the PLUS loan: Year Level 1/Year Level 2: \$4,000 per year; Year Level 3 and beyond is \$5,000 per year.

-The aggregate loan limit that may be borrowed for a dependent undergraduate student is \$31,000 with no more than \$23,000 in subsidized loans.
-The aggregate loan limit for an independent student is \$57,500 with no more than \$23,000 in subsidized loans.
+The aggregate loan limit that may be borrowed for a dependent undergraduate student is \$31,000 with no more than \$23,000 in subsidized loan funding.
+The aggregate loan limit for an independent student is \$57,500 with no more than \$23,000 in subsidized loan funding.